 The Board of Directors has oversight and accountability for the long-term success of Beacon.
-The Board is fully aware of its responsibilities although not yet formally outlined in a Board Charter.
+The overarching aim is to create sustainable value for the benefit of its shareholders.
 Responsibilities include:

-- Reviewing and guiding corporate strategy, major plans of action, annual budget and business plans; - Ensuring the company has the appropriate organizational structure in place to achieve its strategic objectives; - Selecting, compensating, monitoring and, where necessary, replacing key executives and overseeing succession planning; - Ensuring the integrity of the Company's accounting and financial reporting systems, including the independent audit, and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the law and relevant standards;

-- Overseeing material commitments, including capital expenditures; - Overseeing the process of disclosure and communications with shareholders; - Setting the tone at the top for the company; - Promoting a culture of integrity, ethical behavior and corporate values in keeping with the Company's Code of Conduct; - Ensuring the adoption of appropriate corporate governance practices, monitoring its effectiveness and making changes as needed.
+- Reviewing and guiding corporate strategy, major plans of action, annual budget and business plans. - Ensuring the company has the appropriate organizational structure in place to achieve its strategic objectives. - Selecting, compensating, monitoring and, where necessary, replacing key executives and overseeing succession planning. - Ensuring the integrity of the Company's accounting and financial reporting systems, including the independent audit, and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the law and relevant standards. - Overseeing material commitments, including capital expenditures. - Overseeing the process of disclosure and communications with shareholders. - Setting the tone at the top for the company. - Promoting a culture of integrity, ethical behavior and corporate values in keeping with the Company's Code of Conduct. - Ensuring the adoption of appropriate corporate governance practices, monitoring its effectiveness and making changes as needed.